The Future of Tropical Livestock Systems

 Homework/ self- study

-Pre-course requirements include reading of key publications provided by course coordinators
+Pre-course requirements include reading of key publications provided

 Language